 Step 3: Review Schedule and Confirm

 Review the TEACHx schedule to confirm that you and any co-presenters are able to attend.

-- Interactive Presentation: These sessions include 25 minutes of presentation time and 10 minutes for audience engagement or interaction, for a total of 35 minutes.
+- Interactive Presentations: These sessions include 25 minutes of presentation time and 10 minutes for audience engagement or interaction, for a total of 35 minutes.
 Interactive presentations are opportunities to present in detail on a project while enabling audience participation.

-- Panel: These 35-minute facilitated conversations among panelists and the audience should focus on an issue, challenge, or idea pertinent to teaching and learning.
+- Panels: These 35-minute facilitated conversations among panelists and the audience should focus on an issue, challenge, or idea pertinent to teaching and learning.
 Moderators should present a few key points to lead the discussion on this topic.
 The proposal should include the topic and engaging questions for discussion.
 List your panel moderator as the primary presenter.

 - Poster Sessions: These physical or digital poster sessions offer the opportunity to share campus experiences through informal, brief presentations focused on effective practices, research findings, educational technology solutions, or works in progress.